 Practising as a Medical Physics

-In order to practice as a Medical Physics in the Republic of Cyprus, one must be entered in the Register of Medical Physics by the Registrar of the Council of Medical Physics and obtain a practising licence, to the provisions of “Registration of Medical Physics Law of 2008 (33(I)/2008), as periodically amended.
+In order to practice as a Medical Physicist in the Republic of Cyprus, one must be entered in the Register of Medical Physicists by the Registrar of the Council of Medical Physics and obtain a practising licence, to the provisions of “Registration of Medical Physicists Law of 2008 (33(I)/2008), as periodically amended.

 Who is Eligible